Hartwick College: History

-In May 2016, former President Margaret L. Drugovich was served a no confidence vote by the faculty and staff of Hartwick College and asked to resign.
-She was then awarded a new eight-year contract by the board of trustees to continue serving as president until 2024.
-In September 2021, Drugovich announced plans to retire in summer of 2022.

 In 2016, the college secured more than $34 million through its latest capital campaign, exceeding the original goal of $32 million.

-On April 19, 2022, the college named Darren Reisberg as President Elect.
-He assumed office on August 1, 2022.

 Academics

-Hartwick College offers 31 majors and 24 areas of study leading to a Bachelor of Arts or Bachelor of Science degree.
-Additionally, it offers 11 minors, pre-professional programs in law, medicine, engineering and allied health professions; and five cooperative programs in engineering, law, business, and physical and occupational therapy.
+Hartwick College offers 45 courses of study leading to a Bachelor of Arts or Bachelor of Science degree.
+Additionally, it offers 11 minors; pre-professional programs in law, medicine, engineering and allied health professions; and five cooperative programs in engineering, law, business, and physical and occupational therapy.
 Students can also choose a concentration within their major.